The Whisper Man: Production

-In February 2025, it was announced that a crime thriller film based on the novel The Whisper Man, was in development with James Ashcroft and Robert De Niro.
+In February 2025, it was announced that the crime thriller film was in development, with Robert De Niro to star.
 In March, Michelle Monaghan and Adam Scott joined the cast.
-Principal photography began on April 7, 2025, in New York City.
+Principal photography began on April 7, 2025, in and around Plainfield, New Jersey.
 In April, Michael Keaton, John Carroll Lynch, Hamish Linklater, Owen Teague, and Acston Luca Porto joined the cast.
-Filming wrapped on June 4.
+Filming concluded on June 4, 2025.
+The Russo brothers, Angela Russo-Otstot, and Michael Disco are producing, with Kassee Whiting and Marcus Viscidi serving as executive producers.